nhsengland/sharing-platform-docs/research/other/permissions.md

 **Status:** AMBER 🟠

+The platform aims to encourage users to be as open as possible with their sharing in order to promote collaboration and maximize the benefits to the health and social care community.
 Permissions are a critical and enabling feature of the FNHS platform and were the subject of three rounds of user interviews during June, August and November 2021.
-Overall, despite some minor usability issues during setup (which has been described as clunky) and around restricting content assignment (which has been described as complex), managers considered permissions extremely valuable to help them restrict access in their desired way - and in some cases, permissions set Kahootz apart from other tools (for example Sharepoint.)
+Overall, despite some minor usability issues during setup (which has been described as clunky) and around restricting content assignment (which has been described as complex), managers considered permissions extremely valuable to help them restrict access in their desired way - and in some cases, permissions set Kahootz apart from other tools (for example Sharepoint).

 Kahootz updated the platform in August 2022 to address some known issues with permissions, but no user research has been conducted since this time, therefore it is recommended that an expert review (with a content focus) is conducted at the earliest opportunity.
 It is anticipated that the navigational support provided around the key user journeys will need to be reviewed and assessed to identify and prioritise improvements.